Alternative fuel: Carbon-neutral and negative fuels

-The least expensive source of carbon for recycling into fuel is flue-gas emissions from fossil-fuel combustion, where it can be extracted for about US $7.50 per ton.
+The least expensive source of carbon for recycling into fuel is flue-gas emissions from fossil-fuel combustion, where it can be extracted for about US$7.50 per ton.
 Automobile exhaust gas capture has also been proposed to be economical but would require extensive design changes or retrofitting.
 Since carbonic acid in seawater is in chemical equilibrium with atmospheric carbon dioxide, extraction of carbon from seawater has been studied.
 Researchers have estimated that carbon extraction from seawater would cost about $50 per ton.
 Carbon capture from ambient air is more costly, at between $600 and $1000 per ton and is considered impractical for fuel synthesis or carbon sequestration.

 Nighttime wind power is considered the most economical form of electrical power with which to synthesize fuel, because the load curve for electricity peaks sharply during the warmest hours of the day, but wind tends to blow slightly more at night than during the day.
 Therefore, the price of nighttime wind power is often much less expensive than any alternative.
 Off-peak wind power prices in high wind penetration areas of the U.S. averaged 1.64 cents per kilowatt-hour in 2009, but only 0.71 cents/kWh during the least expensive six hours of the day.
 Typically, wholesale electricity costs 2 to 5 cents/kWh during the day.
 Commercial fuel synthesis companies suggest they can produce fuel for less than petroleum fuels when oil costs more than $55 per barrel.
 The U.S. Navy estimates that shipboard production of jet fuel from nuclear power would cost about $6 per gallon.
 While that was about twice the petroleum fuel cost in 2010, it is expected to be much less than the market price in less than five years if recent trends continue.
 Moreover, since the delivery of fuel to a carrier battle group costs about $8 per gallon, shipboard production is already much less expensive.
 However, U.S. civilian nuclear power is considerably more expensive than wind power.
 The Navy's estimate that 100 megawatts can produce 41,000 gallons of fuel per day indicates that terrestrial production from wind power would cost less than $1 per gallon.

-Hydrogen & formic acid
+Hydrogen and formic acid

 Hydrogen is an emissionless fuel.
 The byproduct of hydrogen burning is water, although some mono-nitrogen oxides NOx are produced when hydrogen is burned with air.

 Another fuel is formic acid.
 The fuel is used by converting it first to hydrogen and using that in a fuel cell.
 Formic acid is much more easy to store than hydrogen.